Verifying ports and services and connection between EMS and FortiClient

-If your FortiClient is installed on a domain-joined endpoints and your administrator has followed the instructions in Preparing the AD server for deployment, you can use the following CLI command to verify the SMB and RPC services are bound to ports 445 and 135, respectively:
+If your FortiClient is installed on a domain-joined endpoint and your administrator followed the instructions in Preparing the AD server for deployment, you can use the following CLI command to verify the SMB and RPC services are bound to ports 445 and 135, respectively:

 netstat -ano | find “<port number>”

 n: displays addresses and port numbers in numerical form